Characterization and Decidability of FC-Definable Regular Languages: On Loop-Step Cycles and -Definability

-We start this section with a folklore result, see Section 2.2, Chapter 6 of~\cite{handbookOfFL} for more details of~\autoref{lemma:internal}: \begin{lem}[Folklore] A word $w \in \Sigma^+$ is an internal factor of $ww$ if and only if $w$ is imprimitive. \end{lem}
+Before moving on, let us state a folklore result, see Section 2.2, Chapter 6 of~\cite{handbookOfFL} for more details of~\autoref{lemma:internal}: \begin{lem}[Folklore] A word $w \in \Sigma^+$ is an internal factor of $ww$ if and only if $w$ is imprimitive. \end{lem}

-For some of the subsequent results, we require concepts from \emph{coding theory}.
-Most of the subsequent definitions are reformulations of definitions from Chapter 6 of~\cite{lothaire2002algebraic}.